Emulating complex dynamical simulators with random Fourier features: Numerical results

 The Lorenz system was initially derived by Edward Lorenz in 1963 \cite{lorenz1963}.
 Although it was originally developed as a model of convection in the earth's atmosphere, the Lorenz system has applications to other fields, see e.g. \cite{peters1991}.
 This model can produce a famous chaotic attractor whereby trajectories on the attractor are very sensitive to initial conditions.
 In other words, the difference in evolution of the system starting from two slightly different points will become large.
 The Lorenz equations are

 with the classic parameter values of $a_1 = -8/3, a_2 = -10$ and $a_3 = 28$. which are used in our experiments.
 These values result in the well-know ``butterfly attractor" \cite{viana2000}.

-The predictive performance of Methods 1 and 2 in emulating the Lorenz model is displayed in Figures \ref{fig:lorenz} and \ref{fig:lorenz_old}, respectively.
-The initial condition in both cases is $\bx_0 = (1, 1, 1)^\top$, the red point in the three-dimensional graph.
-Throughout this paper, the simulation is shown in red, emulation in black and the credible interval (i.e. the prediction $\pm$ standard deviation (SD) of prediction) is represented by the shaded area.
+The predictive performance of Methods 1 (left) and 2 (right) in emulating the Lorenz model is displayed in Figures \ref{fig:lorenz} and \ref{fig:lorenz_3D}.
+The latter shows the corresponding three-dimensional graph where the red point is the initial condition, i.e., $\bx_0 = (1, 1, 1)^\top$.
+Throughout this paper, the simulation is shown in red, emulation in black and the shaded area represents the $95\%$ confidence interval: the prediction $\pm1.96 \times$ standard deviation (SD) of prediction.
 The two methods exhibit similar performances and their prediction accuracy is high up to around $t \approx 14$.
 After that time, the emulator deviates from the true model and tends to the average of the process.
 At the same time, the prediction uncertainties blow up, which allows the credible interval to encompass most values of the system.
-However, Method 1 appears to capture the uncertainty better in that it encompasses all of the trajectory and more tightly follows the fluctuation in dynamics.
-We note that the Lorenz attractor cannot be predicted perfectly due to its chaotic behaviour.
-The vertical dashed blue lines indicate the ``predictability horizon" defined as the time at which a change point occurs in the SD of prediction \cite{mohammadi2019}.
-The predictability horizon is acquired by applying the \texttt{cpt.mean} function implemented in the R package \texttt{changepoint} \cite{killick2012, killick2014} to the SD of predictions.
-This is illustrated in Figure \ref{fig:sd_predict} which visualises the SD of predictions associated with the state variables $x_1$ (black) and $x_2$ (red) obtained by Method 1 in the Lorenz system.
-The vertical dashed lines are the corresponding change points.